biodash/biodash.github.io/content/codeclub/S03E06_datastructures/index.md

 ---
-title: "Session S03E06: Data structures and subsetting"
+title: "S03E06: Data structures and subsetting"
-subtitle: "Overview of data structures and how to access them."
+subtitle: "Overview of data structures and how to access them"
 summary: "In this session of Code Club, we'll move below and beyond the tidyverse to get an overview of accessing various kinds of data structure in R."
 authors: [michael-broe]
 date: "2022-02-15"